CosmoLike/cocoa/README.md

 The script `setup_cocoa.sh` decompresses the data files and installs a few necessary packages that have not been installed via conda.

-:interrobang: What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
-Check the many available options on the `set_installation_libraries.sh` shell script before running (or reruning) step :two:.

 **Step :three:**: Run the script `compile_cocoa.sh` by typing

     source compile_cocoa.sh

 This command compiles CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler.

-:interrobang: Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful.
-In this case, check the available options on the script `set_installation_options.sh` and restart steps 2-3.
+:interrobang:  What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
+Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful.
+In this case, check the many available options on the shell script `set_installation_options.sh` and restart steps 2-3.

 ## Running Examples (not involving Cosmolike)  <a name="cobaya_base_code_examples"></a>